Manage user settings

 ## Beta features

-Within the **Beta Features** section you can optionally enable fun add-ons and sneak previews of new products in development.
+In the **Beta Features** section, you can optionally enable add-ons and previews of products in development.
 Select the toggle switch next to the beta feature you want to enable.

 ## Alerts

-Get notified when your runs crash, finish, or set custom alerts with [wandb.Run.alert()](/models/runs/alert/).
-Receive notifications either through Email or Slack.
-Toggle the switch next to the event type you want to receive alerts from.
+Get notified when your runs crash or finish, or set custom alerts with [`wandb.Run.alert()`](/models/runs/alert/).
+You receive notifications through email or Slack.
+Toggle the switch next to the event type you want to receive alerts for:

-* **Runs finished**: whether a Weights and Biases run successfully finished.
+* **Runs finished**: Notify you when a W\&B run successfully finishes.

-* **Run crashed**: notification if a run has failed to finish.
+* **Run crashed**: Notify you when a run fails to finish.

 ## Personal GitHub integration

 1. Select the **Connect Github** button.
-This will redirect you to an open authorization (OAuth) page.
+W\&B redirects you to an open authorization (OAuth) page.

 3. Select **Authorize wandb**.